ev3dev-lang-java/ev3dev-lang-java/README.md

 - BrickPi 3
 - PiStorms

-Any EV3 Brick a `SoC: Sitara Processor AM1808` from 2010 to manage Sensors & Actuators but now with the usage of a BrickPi unit, it is possible to use the power of a Raspberry Pi 3.
+Any EV3 Brick uses a `SoC: Sitara Processor AM1808` from 2010 to manage Sensors & Actuators but now with the usage of a BrickPi/PiStorms unit, it is possible to use the power of a Raspberry Pi 3.

-**2010 Chip:**
+**2010 Chip included on EV3 Brick:**

 ```
 SoC: Sitara Processor AM1808